Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Experiments

 Another factor behind performance is that it might be harder to perform solution planning based on some mental models compared to others.
 We test whether LLMs are better at solving transfer-type problems than comparison problems.

 \paragraph{Method.} The problem structures take the following forms:

-They are generated to have linear reasoning, and have the same symbolic expressions (including numbers).
+The two problems have identical arithmetic expressions.
 Each comparison predicate corresponds to a comparison of a new agent with the agent introduced in the preceding sentence.
 Each transfer statement follows the same agent, who was introduced in the first sentence and whose state is updated through a transfer with some other agent.
 The problems resemble each other in linguistic form as much as possible.
-In particular, we make sure that the same agent names are introduced in each sentence across the two problems.\footnote{LLMs appear to be sensitive to the particular choice of in-context named entities \citep{goodarzi-etal-2023-robustness}.} Consistent or inconsistent forms of comparison are sampled uniformly at random.
+In particular, we make sure that the same agent names are introduced in each sentence across the two problems, in order to account for variance in performance stemming from such choices \citep{goodarzi-etal-2023-robustness}.
+Consistent or inconsistent forms of comparison are sampled uniformly at random.\looseness=-1

-\paragraph{Results and discussion.} The experimental results (middle column in \cref{table:results}) show that models are consistently more accurate when solving problems based on transfers rather than comparisons.
-With the exception of CoT-prompted pretrained-only \mistral and \mixtral, we observe statistically significant positive CATEs, mirroring biases seen in children's problem-solving (\cref{sec:hypotheses}).
-As for the consistency test, this phenomenon might be due to the distribution of the training data being skewed according to the biases of the humans who created it.
-However, unlike for the consistency bias, we are unaware of whether this particular bias is present in adults.\looseness=-1\andreas{Look more into this for final version.
-If not this specific one, perhaps there are similar effects for other more complex problem domains like physics.}
+\paragraph{Results.} The experimental results (middle column in \cref{table:results}) show that models are consistently more accurate on problems based on transfers rather than comparisons.
+With the exception of CoT-prompted pretrained-only \mistral and \mixtral, we observe statistically significant positive CATEs, mirroring biases seen in children's problem-solving (\cref{sec:hypotheses}).\looseness=-1

-In \cref{fig:cate_step_breakdown} we show how the CATE varies with the number of reasoning steps in the problems for the CoT setting.
-Interestingly, we observe that the CATE sizes increase with the number of reasoning steps for the instruction-tuned models, whereas they decrease for the pretrained-only base models.
-We are unaware of literature on the relationship between human transfer vs comparison bias and the number of steps, so we can not make any claims about which of these patterns is more cognitively plausible.
-The other tests do not exhibit such diverging trends for the CATEs (see \cref{sec:additional-results}).
+Further, we note that the instruction-tuned models overall exhibit larger effects than pretrained-only models in the CoT setting, but not in the direct setting.
+This seems to be the case for the consistency bias as well.
+Finally, in \cref{sec:results-number-of-steps} we show some of the results as broken down by number of reasoning steps in the CoT setting.